 UK GDPR: what governors and trustees need to do to be compliant

-Your school or trust must make sure its data processing complies with data protection law under the UK GDPR.
-Here's what your board needs to do to make sure you and your school/trust are compliant, including a downloadable checklist to monitor compliance.
+Your school or trust's data processing practices must comply with data protection law under the UK GDPR.
+Know what your board needs to do to stay compliant, and download our checklist to monitor compliance.

 School types: AllSchool phases: AllRef: 32393